 - Mitigation actions should include an estimate of the expected mitigation reductions produced after the action is implemented.
 This would facilitate action prioritization and provide an additional indicator to measure the actions' success (see Rio de Janeiro or Recife's CAP). - Include a more detailed breakdown of mitigation actions with measurable indicators of success, specific timelines, and for adaptation actions, detailed expected outcomes.
-A good example of this is can be found in Rio de Janeiro's CAP action cards. - Selected actions should be prioritized, actions do not necessarily have to be ranked but it should be clear which actions provide the biggest benefit.
+A good example of this is can be found in Rio de Janeiro's CAP action cards. - Whenever possible, actions should be prioritized based on the benefits obtained per unit cost.
 This is especially true for adaptation actions that do not have a clear mechanism of comparing the expected impact. - Actions should be budgeted, cost estimates for each action should be included.